History of science: Disease and healing

 Egypt was also a center of alchemy research for much of the Mediterranean.
 According to the medical papyri (written c.
 2500–1200 BCE), the ancient Egyptians believed that disease was mainly caused by the invasion of bodies by evil forces or spirits.
 Thus, in addition to medicine, therapies included prayer, incantation, and ritual.
 The Ebers Papyrus, written c.
 1600 BCE, contains medical recipes for treating diseases related to the eyes, mouth, skin, internal organs, and extremities, as well as abscesses, wounds, burns, ulcers, swollen glands, tumors, headaches, and bad breath.
 The Edwin Smith Papyrus, written at about the same time, contains a surgical manual for treating wounds, fractures, and dislocations.
 The Egyptians believed that the effectiveness of their medicines depended on the preparation and administration under appropriate rituals.
 Medical historians believe that ancient Egyptian pharmacology, for example, was largely ineffective.
 Both the Ebers and Edwin Smith papyri applied the following components to the treatment of disease: examination, diagnosis, treatment, and prognosis, which display strong parallels to the basic empirical method of science and, according to G. E. R. Lloyd, played a significant role in the development of this methodology.

 Calendar

 The ancient Egyptians even developed an official calendar that contained twelve months, thirty days each, and five days at the end of the year.
 Unlike the Babylonian calendar or the ones used in Greek city-states at the time, the official Egyptian calendar was much simpler as it was fixed and did not take lunar and solar cycles into consideration.

+Ancient Nubia

+Medicine

+Nubian mummies studied in the 1990s revealed that Kush was a pioneer of early antibiotics.

+Tetracycline was being used by Nubians, based on bone remains between 350 AD and 550 AD.
+The antibiotic was in wide commercial use only in the mid 20th century.
+The theory states that earthen jars containing grain used for making beer contained the bacterium streptomyces, which produced tetracycline.
+Although Nubians were not aware of tetracycline, they could have noticed that people fared better by drinking beer than just consuming the grain itself.
+According to Charlie Bamforth, a professor of biochemistry and brewing science at the University of California, Davis, "They must have consumed it because it was rather tastier than the grain from which it was derived."

+Mathematics

+Based on engraved plans of Meroitic King Amanikhabali's pyramids, Nubians had a sophisticated understanding of mathematics as they appreciated the harmonic ratio.
+The engraved plans are indicative of much to be revealed about Nubian mathematics.
+The ancient Nubians also established a system of geometry which they used in creating early versions of sun clocks.
+During the Meroitic period in Nubian history, the Nubians used a trigonometric methodology similar to the Egyptians.